Car belonging to head of Quebec City mosque torched

 Police have yet to arrest anyone in connection with the arson, which happened around 1:30 a.m. on Aug.
 6 outside Mohamed Labidi's home.

-The car was torched about 36 hours after Labidi appeared alongside Quebec City Mayor Régis Labeaume to celebrate the sale of city-owned land to the Muslim community for the creation of a cemetery.
+The vehicle was torched about 36 hours after Labidi appeared alongside Quebec City Mayor Régis Labeaume to celebrate the sale of city-owned land to the Muslim community for the creation of a cemetery.

-Quebec City police spokesperson Étienne Doyon said investigators are treating the torching of the vehicle as a criminal incident, but have yet to confirm the motive.
+Speaking to reporters Wednesday afternoon, Quebec City police spokesperson Lieut.
+Jean-François Vézina said the fire is a concern.

-"An investigation is underway, and the working theory is that it was a criminal act," Doyon said.
+"We're taking this seriously," he said.
+"We want to find the reasons that led to this criminal act."

 "These are no longer simple gestures of extremists opposed to immigration.
-Extremists are now making attempts on our lives, the lives of Quebecer citizens and Canadian Muslims, as well as on our property and our religion," the statement said.
+Extremists acts are now affecting our lives, the lives of Quebec citizens and Canadian Muslims, as well as on our property and our religion," the statement said.

 The centre has been the target of xenophobic messaging and vandalism in the past.